 Each boat shall nominate a Shoreside Contact.
 This person must be available on the phone number(s) supplied to the RORC throughout the duration of racing and shall not be a Competitor.
-In an emergency the RORC will phone the Shoreside Contact who shall act as the link on behalf of the crew.
-The Shoreside Contact shall hold the Emergency Contact details for all of the crew.

 1.7.2 OFFSHORE CREWLIST

 For Offshore Races, an Offshore Crewlist complete with full Emergency Contact details shall be supplied to the RORC through RORC online entry system.
 A boat shall not sail with a crew member who has not accepted their invitation to race and who has not completed their personal details and emergency contact details on the RORC online entry system.